adzap/wicked_pdf/README.md

 To your Gemfile and run `bundle install`.

 This gem currently installs version 0.12.x of `wkhtmltopdf`.
-Some of the options listed below are specific 0.9 or below, and others are for 0.12 and up.
+Support for some of the options listed below may vary with release.

 You can see what flags are supported for the current version in [wkhtmltopdf's auto-generated manual](https://wkhtmltopdf.org/usage/wkhtmltopdf.txt)